 Pet insurance premiums are calculated based on your location and your pet’s age, breed, gender, and species.
 Metropolitan areas typically have higher premiums, as do older pets, male pets, and dogs.

-If saving money is your priority, check out our review of cheapest pet insurance companies.
+If saving money is your priority, check out our review of cheapest pet insurance companies, and the best pet insurance for older pets.

 • Bite wounds